Fundamental examples of Reeb spaces of smooth functions defined from two graphs of smooth functions with same asymptotic behaviors: Our main result.

 We discuss the necessity.
 The necessity is due to Proposition \ref{prop:3}, its proof, and the related arguments above.
 This completes the proof of the necessity.

 This completes the proof.

-\end{proof} Theorem \ref{thm:3} is also regarded as an extension of Proposition \ref{prop:1}, where Propositions \ref{prop:2} and \ref{prop:3} with their proofs being important.
-We only show an example for Proposition \ref{prop:3}. \begin{Ex} The case $c_1(x):=\frac{t_0}{x^2+1}$ ($0<t_0<1$) and $c_2(x):=\frac{1}{x^2+1}$ is an explicit case of Proposition \ref{prop:3} with the critical sets of $c_1$ and $c_2$ being bounded, with $(q_1,q_2)=(0,0)$.
-If we consider a weaker condition $t_0<1$, then we can also have the Reeb digraph with exactly one edge, exactly two vertices, and the closure of the edge being homeomorphic to $D^1$, and in the case $t_0 \leq 0$, the assumption (\ref{thm:2.2.3}) of Theorem \ref{thm:2} (Theorem \ref{thm:2} (\ref{thm:2.2}) is also dropped. \end{Ex} \begin{Thm} In Theorem \ref{thm:1}, suppose that the set $c_1(S(c_1)) \bigcup c_2(S(c_2))$ is a discrete and closed subset of $\mathbb{R}$, that at least one function of $c_1$ and $c_2$ has at least one critical point and that both the values $c_1(t)$ and $c_2(t)$ go to $+\infty$ or $-\infty$ as $t$ goes to $\pm \infty$.
+\end{proof} Theorem \ref{thm:3} is also regarded as an extension of Proposition \ref{prop:1}.
+Propositions \ref{prop:2} and \ref{prop:3} with their proofs are important in Theorem \ref{thm:3} and its proof.
+We only show an example for Proposition \ref{prop:3}. \begin{Ex} The case $c_1(x):=\frac{t_0}{x^2+1}$ ($0<t_0<1$) and $c_2(x):=\frac{1}{x^2+1}$ is an explicit case of Proposition \ref{prop:3} with the critical sets of $c_1$ and $c_2$ being bounded and one-point sets and $(q_1,q_2)=(0,0)$.
+If we consider a weaker condition $t_0<1$, then we can also have the Reeb digraph with exactly one edge, exactly two vertices, and the closure of the edge being homeomorphic to $D^1$, and in the case $t_0 \leq 0$, the assumption (\ref{thm:2.2.3}) of Theorem \ref{thm:2} (Theorem \ref{thm:2} (\ref{thm:2.2})) is also dropped. \end{Ex} \begin{Thm} In Theorem \ref{thm:1}, suppose that the set $c_1(S(c_1)) \bigcup c_2(S(c_2))$ is a discrete and closed subset of $\mathbb{R}$, that at least one function of $c_1$ and $c_2$ has at least one critical point and that both the values $c_1(t)$ and $c_2(t)$ diverge to $+\infty$ or $-\infty$ as $t$ diverges to $\pm \infty$.
 Then the Reeb space of the function ${\pi}_{m+1,1} {\mid}_{X_{m,c_1,c_2}}$ is regarded to be the Reeb graph, where we abuse the notation.
 In addition, the Reeb graph is isomorphic to a graph if and only if the set $S(c_1) \bigcup S(c_2) \subset \mathbb{R}$ is unbounded. \end{Thm} \begin{proof} By the structures of the functions and the maps, the function ${\pi}_{m+1,1} {\mid}_{X_{m,c_1,c_2}}$ is proper.

 A proof of the former part of this theorem is shown like Theorem \ref{thm:2} (\ref{thm:2.2}).